felipevolpone/active_peewee/README.md

         database = db
 ```

 It's done!
-Now you can use the activepeewee syntax to do simple queries:
+Now you can use the active_peewee syntax to do queries.
+Active Peewee don't create all combinations of all attributes of your model, actually it's create a query based
+on the name of the method that you called.
+So, you can *combine all attributes in any way*.
+**Important:** It's not possible two kinds of query aggregator at the same time; like: by_name_and_age_or_email.
+You have to use just "and" or "or" in the same method call.

+#### Operators

 **and using equal operator**
 ```python